Claude AI Automation: Complete Workflow Setup Guide for 10x Productivity in 2026

 - Include existing KB articles in context for tone/style matching

-- Set minimum threshold (5 similar tickets) before triggering article generation
+- Set a minimum threshold (5 similar tickets) before triggering article generation

 Expected Impact: 40% reduction in repeat support tickets, documentation coverage increases from 30% to 85% of common issues.